 In 2016 Krivokapić and Cerović were invited to participate in the Guitar Foundation of America Convention.
 The duo also regularly performs concerti for two guitars, such as J. Rodrigo’s Concierto Madrigal.
 The Montenegrin Guitar Duo has a large repertoire, comprising transcriptions of ancient music and original compositions written in the 19th, 20th and 21st century, with a special emphasis on contemporary music written for two guitars.
 Their two principal aims are to broaden the guitar repertoire and to further integrate the guitar into chamber music.
 Their education work has taken them to Toronto University and Montreal Conservatoire in Canada, to Chapman and Metropolitan universities in the USA, Maastrich Conservatoire in the Netherlands and Tianjin University in China.
 Their debut CD comprising pieces by C. Domeniconi, A. Piazzolla and D. Bogdanović was published by the Montenegrin Music Centre in 2013.

-The duo’s performances are always enthusiastically received, both by their audiences and the press.
-Their historically informed performances of their own arrangements for two guitars of J. S. Bach’s English Suites have received particular praise from the critics.
+In 2015, Naxos released the first of two volumes of J. S. Bach’s English Suites, transcribed by the duo for two guitars.
+Completing this unique project to transcribe and record the entire set of English Suites, Volume 2 was released in June 2018.
+The duo’s performances are always enthusiastically received, both by their audiences and the press, and their historically informed performances of their own arrangements for two guitars of J. S. Bach’s English Suites have received particular praise from the critics.

 Astor Piazzolla Tango Suite – filmed by the Paris Guitar Foundation